 Feminized seeds are specialized and are therefore more expensive to produce and, for the consumer, more expensive to buy.
 But, many growers prefer feminized seeds because they make growing that much smoother.

 Still, even feminized seeds come with a risk.
-The chemical retardation of ethylene production also increases the risk of developing a hermaphrodite plant, which can appear far later than a male.
+The chemical retardation of ethylene production also increases the risk of developing a hermaphrodite plant, which can appear far later than a male would.
 As per one forum post, "The way I look at feminized seeds, simply put they are hermaphrodites in disguise.
 Yes, you are more likely to produce females yet they still carry the herm gene."

 Regular (Photoperiod) Seeds 101